wenlzhang/obsidian-send-to-canvas/README.md

 - **Send note link**: Send the current note to canvas as a note link
 - **Send note embed**: Send the current note to canvas as a note embed

+## Usage

+### Getting Started

+1. Install the plugin from the Obsidian Community Plugins browser
+2. Enable the plugin in Obsidian settings
+3. Open a canvas file that you want to send content to
+4. Use the command palette (Ctrl/Cmd+P) to select "Send to Canvas: Select Canvas File"
+5. Choose your canvas file from the dropdown

+### Sending Content to Canvas

+1. Select text in a note or place your cursor on a line (no selection needed)
+2. Open the command palette (Ctrl/Cmd+P)
+3. Choose one of the "Send to Canvas" commands:
+   - "Send block text" for plain text
+   - "Send block link" for a link to the block
+   - "Send block embed" to embed the block
+   - "Send note link" for a link to the current note
+   - "Send note embed" to embed the current note
+4. The content will be added to your selected canvas file

+### Keyboard Shortcuts

+You can set up keyboard shortcuts for any of the commands in Obsidian's Hotkeys settings.

 ## Settings

+### Canvas Selection

+- **Default send format**: Choose the default format (plain text, block link, or block embed) when sending content to canvas
+- **Remember last canvas**: Automatically select the last used canvas file when Obsidian restarts

 ### Block ID Format